Piracy & Armed Robbery Prone Areas and Warnings

 Categories

-All ships are advised to report all piracy and armed robbery attacks and suspicious sightings to local Authorities, their flag state and to the IMB Piracy Reporting Centre as per IMO Cir 1334.
+All ships are advised to report all piracy and armed robbery incidents and suspicious sightings to local Authorities, their flag state and to the IMB Piracy Reporting Centre as per IMO Cir 1334.

-The IMB Piracy Reporting Centre can be contacted on
+The IMB Piracy Reporting Centre can be contacted at:

 E-mail: piracy@icc-ccs.org / imbkl@icc-ccs.org